surgeharb/nestjs-boilerplate/README.md

 ## Environment Configuration

-Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables using 'getEnv(name)' function from `.env`, `config/env/development.env` or `config/env/production.env`.
+Integrated Configuration Module so you can just inject `ConfigService` and read all environment variables using 'getEnv(key)' function from `.env`, `config/env/development.env` or `config/env/production.env`.

 ## Mongoose ODM integrated